Thanks for using MailChimp.

 The Software and Website, including all documentation, are “Commercial Items,” as that term is defined at 48 C.F.R. §2.101, and consist of “Commercial Computer Software” and “Commercial Computer Software Documentation.”
 The Commercial Computer Software and Commercial Computer Software Documentation are licensed to U.S. government end users:

 - with the same rights as all other end users, and

-Published and Unpublished rights are reserved under the copyright laws of the United States.
-Manufacturer is The Rocket Science Group, LLC, 675 Ponce de Leon Ave NE, Suite 5000, Atlanta, Georgia 30308.
+Published and unpublished rights are reserved under the copyright laws of the United States.
+The manufacturer is The Rocket Science Group LLC, 675 Ponce de Leon Ave NE, Suite 5000, Atlanta, Georgia 30308.

 You may not assign any of your rights under this agreement to anyone else.
 We may assign our rights to any other individual or entity at our discretion.

 The State of Georgia’s laws, except for conflict of laws rules, will apply to any dispute related to the Agreement or the Service.
 Any dispute related to the Agreement or the Service itself will be decided by the state and federal courts in Fulton County, Georgia, and each party will be subject to the jurisdiction of those courts.